dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 # Making a hash of things

 The most complex data structure in the Clojure catalog has to be the PersistentHashMap.
 This is Phil Bagwell's [Hash Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) as modified by Rich Hickey to be immutable and persistent.
-(Bagwell's original paper is available [here](http://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf.)
+(Bagwell's original paper is available [here](http://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf.))
 I want to describe the ideas behind this data structure and code a simple implementation, leaving out complexities that come from various efficiency hacks.

  ## Hashing

+We are interested in mapping from keys to their associated values.
  There are a variety of data structures that use hashing to provide O(1) or O(ln n) access to data.
 A simple flavor is the _hash table_.
- Assume we are mapping keys to values.

  A hash code is computed from the key which in turn is used to compute an index into an array where the corresponding value will be found.
  Because generally hash codes or indexes are not unique, two keys can _collide_, i.e., are mapped to the same location.
  Some technique must be used to deal with collisions.
 The theory on hash tables of this type is extensive; you can get started [here](https://en.wikipedia.org/wiki/Hash_table).

 Another approach uses trees instead of arrays.
 As an example, we could store key/value pairs in a binary tree.
 Treating the hash code as a sequence of bits and mapping 1 to Left and 0 to Right, the hash code of an item describes a path through the tree.
 One does not need to use all the bits, just enough to distinguish a given key from all the others.
 Assuming 5-bit hashcodes, this picture illustrates how a given set of four keys would be distributed.